 The breakthroughs in the use of antiretroviral drugs over the past 30 years allow patients diagnosed with HIV to have a much longer life expectancy than ever before.
 Instead of dying within five years of being diagnosed with HIV, there are patients taking antiretrovirals and living into their nineties (more than sixty years after being diagnosed with the virus).
 These antiretrovirals being used by HIV patients are very expensive, costing around £700 per person, per month.
 In the United Kingdom alone, the total cost of antiretrovirals is in excess of £600 million per year.

-There are several struggles that will be faced in the future for those studying, and trying to educate others about HIV.
-One of these is the amount of resources that are available to be given to patients that are affected by the virus all over the world.
-Due to the huge costs associated with the antiretrovirals.
+There are several struggles that will be faced in the future for those studying and trying to educate others about HIV.
+One of these is the number of resources that are available to be given to patients that are affected by the virus all over the world.
+Due to the huge costs associated with antiretrovirals.
 The fight against HIV requires a global approach in order to effectively manage the epidemic.
-To find out more about the recent court ruling in the United Kingdom relating to PREP, see here.
+To find out more about the recent court ruling in the United Kingdom relating to PREP.